Which One is Right for You?

 Both offer customers an array of options and come in multiple versions that support longer or shorter reaches.

 Both were designed for high-performance computing and data centers.
-Both are carefully engineered, hot pluggable, plug and play, and compatible with many previous QSFP iterations.
-Which one is right for you?
+Both are carefully engineered, hot pluggable, plug-and-play, and compatible with many previous QSFP iterations.
+So, which one is right for you?

 First, an overview of what they are engineered to do.